Japanese Movable Cultural Heritage

 Such activities include:

-Guided tours and talks promoting the large collection of Japanese movable cultural heritage on display including such highlights as the Somenishiki vase standing 1.4 metres high which has a twin at the Japanese Imperial Palace in Japan and a Japanese scroll produced in 1750
+Guided tours and talks promoting the large collection of Japanese movable cultural heritage on display including such highlights as the Somenishiki vase standing 1.4 metres high which has a twin at the Japanese Imperial Palace in Japan and a Japanese scroll produced around 1700

 Traditional Japanese ceremonies conducted in the Tea House showcasing the history and traditional application of items of Japanese movable cultural heritage